Structural, point-free, non-Hausdorff topological realization of Borel groupoid actions: Introduction

 In \cref{thm:grp-realiz}, we give a stronger version of \cref{thm:intro-becker-kechris} that allows us to place an upper bound on the resulting topology on $X$; see there for the precise statement.
 For example, we recover as special cases Sami's~\cite{Sbeckec} and Hjorth's~\cite{Hbeckec} finer change-of-topology theorems adapted to each level of the Borel hierarchy, as \cref{thm:grp-realiz-dis} (see also \cref{thm:grp-realiz-dis-0d-reg}):

-\begin{theorem}[Sami, Hjorth] Let $G$ be a Polish group, $X$ be a Polish $G$-space, and $\xi \ge 2$.
+\begin{theorem}[Sami, Hjorth] Let $G$ be a Polish group, $X$ be a Polish $G$-space, and $\xi \ge 2$ be a countable ordinal.
 Then any countably many $G$-invariant $\*\Sigma^0_\xi$ sets may be made open in a finer Polish topology contained in $\*\Sigma^0_\xi(X)$ for which the action is still continuous.

 Moreover, if $G$ is non-Archimedean, then the new topology may be taken to be zero-dimensional. \end{theorem}